kdeldycke/awesome-billing/README.md

 - [High failure rate of Point Of Sale devices in the upper Midwest](https://news.ycombinator.com/item?id=20043944) - The root cause?
 People wearing a lot of wool in low humidity air, generating a lot of static.
 - How ACH works: A developer perspective, [part 1](https://engineering.gusto.com/how-ach-works-a-developer-perspective-part-1/), [part 2](https://engineering.gusto.com/how-ach-works-a-developer-perspective-part-2/), [part 3](https://engineering.gusto.com/how-ach-works-a-developer-perspective-part-3/), [part 4](https://engineering.gusto.com/how-ach-works-a-developer-perspective-part-4/).
 - [Handling system failures during payment communication](https://blogs.dropbox.com/tech/2017/09/handling-system-failures-during-payment-communication/) - Dropbox's experience trying to account for an unreliable payment provider.
+- [Why was I charged?](https://wpchrg.wordpress.com) - Under a constant stream of user complaints about payments, WordPress created a dedicated subdomains to help customers understand unexpected transactions.
+The trick is to add the URL of that kind of site directly in the bank statement.

 ### Receipt